pankajsaini0711/Tingle-Treats/README.md

 # Tingle-Treats
-A foot delivery platform build on React and Node
+A food delivery platform build on React and Node